-- 1. Unless otherwise noted, Shared Work benefits paid to employees, like regular UI benefits, are 100 percent employer covered, unless otherwise noted. - 2.
-Employees will receive Shared Work benefits equal to the employee's regular weekly benefit amount for a period of total unemployment multiplied by the nearest full percentage of the reduction of the employees' hours. - 3.
+- Unless otherwise noted, Shared Work benefits paid to employees, like regular UI benefits, are 100 percent employer covered, unless otherwise noted.
+Shared Work benefits paid to employees of an affected unit may be covered by the federal government during the COVID-19 pandemic.
+DOES will provide an update to this page shortly. - 2.
+2Employees will receive Shared Work benefits equal to the employee's regular weekly benefit amount for a period of total unemployment multiplied by the nearest full percentage of the reduction of the employees' hours. - 3.
 If employees receive earnings from or perform work for an employer, other than the Shared Work employer, employees are required to certify those earnings and work hours to DOES at the time of certification for the affected week.
 Any additional earnings or work may impact employees' eligibility for Shared Work benefits for the applicable week.